haveno-dex/haveno-docs/docs/the-project/payment_methods/RTGS.md

 If you have the option to include a payment reference please leave it blank.
 If your bank requires one, please just use your name that matches your bank account.

 Once the XMR Seller receives your payment they will confirm in Haveno and your security deposit and your purchased trade amount will be available in your wallet.

+!!! warning
-**Warning**, please send payment only to the account details provided in Haveno.
+    Please send payment only to the account details provided in Haveno.

 Please be aware there is a minimum trade amount of Rs.
 200,000 that can be sent per transaction.
 If you are trading under this amount either the trade would get cancelled or both traders would have to agree on another payment method (eg IMPS or UPI).